jimahlstrom/HL2IOBoard/README.md

 A "low-side switch" is a mosfet to ground.
 They are commonly used to switch relays.
 But they can also implement a wired-or bus such as a one-wire bus or an I2C bus.
 The Icom AH-4 antenna tuner can be controlled this way.

 There is a 15x18 mm bare copper area for prototyping.
-There is a 1x5 and 1x2 header to plug in a perf board for additional area.
+There is a 1x5 header J2 and a 1x2 header J12 to plug in a perf board for additional area.

 The board has a DB9 connector and the pins are wired to a 1x9 pin header.
 The outputs go to two 2x4 headers, and the inputs go to a 1x5 header.
 Other IO goes to small pads.
 The headers are not installed.
 Wire everything up as desired with hookup